khpandya/Data-Science/README.md

 We could also directly write
 ```
 SELECT LastName FROM [Employees] WHERE EmployeeID in
-(SELECT EmployeeID FROM [Orders] GROUP BY EmployeeID Order by COUNT(EmployeeID) DESC LIMIT 1)
+  (SELECT EmployeeID FROM [Orders] GROUP BY EmployeeID ORDER BY COUNT(EmployeeID) DESC LIMIT 1)
 ```
 If we wanted to skip the check for the common maximum.
 ### Answer 2c
 **Gorgonzola Telino** was ordered the most by customers in Germany.
 Run -
 ```
-Select ProductID,COUNT(ProductID) AS number from OrderDetails WHERE OrderID in
+SELECT ProductID,COUNT(ProductID) AS number FROM OrderDetails WHERE OrderID in
-(Select OrderID from Orders Where CustomerID in
+  (Select OrderID FROM Orders WHERE CustomerID in
-(Select CustomerID from Customers where Country is 'Germany'))
+    (Select CustomerID FROM Customers WHERE Country is 'Germany'))
-Group by ProductID Order by number DESC LIMIT 2
+GROUP BY ProductID ORDER BY number DESC LIMIT 2
 ```
 This gives the productid of the two most popular products ordered by people from germany (two to make sure there aren’t two maximums).
 The product id is 31.
 Now,